mslilyb/isoforks2/README.md

 ## Trivia ##

-There are 19.938218229 billion RNASeq_splice records in WormBase.
-As a rough estimate of intron frequency, divide by 20 billion.
+There are 19.938 billion RNASeq_splice records in WormBase.
+As a rough estimate of intron frequency, divide intron counts by 20 billion.